 Unsurprisingly, all revenues impacted by the pandemic are forecast to be higher in FY22 than in FY21.
-In general, sales and consumption taxes are forecast in the range of what they were in FY16/FY17.
-It may be good perspective to consider that CBJ's revenues are only depressed to what they were just a few short years ago.
+In general, sales and consumption taxes are forecast to return to FY16/17 levels, which may be useful perspective to consider that CBJ's revenues are only depressed to what they were just a few short years ago.
 There is some variation, of course, between revenue types.

-The City Assessor has not yet completed assessments for 2021, but the Finance Department has continued to use a 1.5% increase in assessed valuation as the basis for the FY22 property tax revenue forecast of \$54.9 million, which includes the 0.2 mill increase as intended by the Assembly.
+When the budget was introduced, the City Assessor had not yet completed assessments for 2021.
+As such, the Finance Department used a 1.5% increase in assessed valuation as the basis for the FY22 property tax revenue forecast of \$55.8 million, which included a 0.2 mill increase as intended by the Assembly.
 In prior Assembly discussion, it was the intention to establish a durable long-term funding source for the Assembly's ongoing operating investment in childcare.
+However, as discussed during the budget process, the borough's assessed valuation actually grew approximately 6.5% in 2021, which gave the Assembly the ability to reduce the mill rate by 0.1 mill while still having sufficient new revenue for childcare support and other priorities.

+The 6.5% increase to valuation is considerable, but not without cause.
 The residential home sales market has been exceptionally hot, with most homes selling in just a few days after receiving multiple offers with escalating contingencies.
 This home sales boom is due, in part, to historically low interest rates which means that families can afford more expensive homes at lower mortgage payments.
 But, the strength in the home sales market also suggests overall confidence in Juneau.
-In spite of the pandemic and in spite of the gradual shift of state government to other areas in the state-people still want to call Juneau home and they're willing to make significant investments in residential real estate.
+In spite of the pandemic and in spite of the gradual shift of state government to other areas in the state-people still want to call Juneau home and they are willing to make significant investments in residential real estate.